patrickcberry/meteor-deploy/README.md

 # meteor-deploy
 Various scripts to assist with configuring Meteor.js servers and deploying applications

+## Usage Overview
++ Create a server VM on which the Meteor application will be deployed (VMware of AWS)
++ Clone this repository to a management machine (tested on GitBash, Windows 10)
++

 ## Environment

 These scripts have been developed for the following environment,